 The gender pay gap is the difference in the average hourly wage of men and women across a workforce.

-We are pleased to announce the publishing of the RSA Gender Pay Gap report for 2022.
+We are pleased to announce the publishing of the RSA Gender Pay Gap reports.
 This allows us to demonstrate our equality, diversity and inclusion across the organisation and drives us to constantly improve ourselves for the service.
-This report is part of our commitment to our values that we will behave with ethically, honestly and transparently, and are accountable to ourselves and the public.
+These reports are part of our commitment to our values that we will behave with ethically, honestly and transparently, and are accountable to ourselves and the public.

 Prompt payment procedure